 A master's degree is typically required for work in public health or to advance into a supervisor or director position.
 Professors and some researchers are required to have a doctorate degree in the field.
 Health educators in K-12 schools must also have a teaching license.
 A Certified Health Education Specialist (CHES) certificate may also prove helpful in ensuring career advancement.
 The CHES certificate is attained through an examination that documents competency in the field.

-According to the U.S. Bureau of Labor Statistics (BLS), employment growth for health educators is expected to be 12% between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), employment growth for health educators is expected to be 10% between 2018 and 2028.
 The BLS goes on to say the increase in health education positions would be driven by efforts to reduce healthcare costs through health, wellness and disease prevention initiatives.
-In May 2015, the BLS reported that the median annual salary for health educators was $51,960.
-Among the highest mean salaries were those paid to health educators working for the federal government ($96,760), various amusement and recreation industries ($73,140), specialty hospitals ($72,960), and medical and diagnostic laboratories ($67,270).
+In May 2018, the BLS reported that the median annual salary for health educators was $54,220.
+Among the highest mean salaries were those paid to health educators working for the federal government ($102,550), wholesale electronic markets and agents and brokers ($78,770), merchant wholesalers, nondurable goods ($77,670), and specialty hospitals ($75,370).